MicrosoftDocs/learn/learn-pr/azure/enable-single-sign-on/includes/6-exercise-configure-sso-sp.md

-Register the user account that you created and assigned in the Azure AD tenant, and configure single sign-on for the account.
+Register the user account that matches the account that was created at the identity provider, and then configure single sign-on for the account.

 ## Register a new user account

-Matching accounts must be created in both the Azure portal and at the application host.
+Matching accounts must be created at both the identity provider and the service provider.
 Some applications in the gallery can be configured directly, but others require a request be made to the application support team to do the configuration.

 In this module, the **Azure AD SAML Toolkit** application represents an application that was requested by a team in the organization to help with productivity.
 This application has been set up to allow the administrator to register user accounts and configure single sign-on without having to contact the support team.